Whiteknight/ParserObjects/docs/parsers_core.md

 ### Negative Lookahead Parser

-The `NegativeLookaheadParser` invokes an inner parser, but consumes no input.
-It returns success if the inner parser would not match, and returns failure if it would match.
+The `NegativeLookaheadParser` invokes a parser, but consumes no input.
+It returns success if the parser would not match, and returns failure if it would match.
 It is the opposite of the `PositiveLookaheadParser`.

 ```csharp
 var parser = new NegativeLookaheadParser<char>(innerParser);